mikeal/jaws/README.md

 #### Routes

 Jaws is an API for dealing with HTTP, it is not a framework.
-Say it with me **"Jaws is a not a framework."**
+Say it with me **"Jaws is not a framework."**

 You create a Jaws instance which is what you hang your routes off of.